Original Six: Background

 The NHL consisted of 10 teams during the 1920s, but the league experienced a period of retrenchment during the Great Depression, losing the Pittsburgh Pirates/Philadelphia Quakers, Ottawa Senators/St. Louis Eagles, and Montreal Maroons in succession to financial pressures.
 The New York/Brooklyn Americans, one of the league's original expansion franchises, along with the Bruins and Maroons, lasted longer but played as wards of the league from 1936 onward.
 World War II and its own economic strains severely depleted the league's Canadian player base since Canada entered the war in September 1939, and many players left for military service.
 The Americans suspended operations in the fall of 1942, which left the NHL with just six teams.

 Despite various outside efforts to initiate expansion after the war, including attempted revivals of the Maroons and Americans franchises, the league's membership remained at six teams for the next 25 seasons.
 This was the longest static period without expansion, team moves or contraction in the history of the league, and also featured the longest period without any team changing arenas.
 The next longest streak, from the 2000 expansion to Saint Paul, Minnesota, and Columbus, Ohio, to the 2011 move of the Atlanta Thrashers to Winnipeg, is not even half as long; only two other periods (1982–1991 and 2011–2017) lasted longer than five seasons.
-The 25 seasons is also the second-longest period without expansion, team moves or contraction in North American sports history, behind only Major League Baseball (MLB), which saw only stadium changes between the move of the original Baltimore Orioles to New York in 1903 and the Boston Braves moving to Milwaukee in 1953, a span of 50 seasons.
+The 25 seasons is also the second-longest period without expansion, team moves or contraction in North American sports history, behind only Major League Baseball (MLB).
+In 1903, the original Baltimore Orioles disbanded, and the New York Highlanders (now Yankees) took their place.
+No other MLB teams moved or disbanded until the Boston Braves moved to Milwaukee in 1953, a span of 50 seasons with only stadium changes.